FAQ

 Q. Who do I contact with general questions about Coined in the South?

-A. For general questions, please contact Coined in the South 2024 Biennial Co-Chairs, Mariama Holman and Patwin Lawrence at our contact page
+A. For general questions, please contact Coined in the South 2024 Biennial Co-Chairs, Patwin Lawrence and Makayla Binter at our contact page

 Q. Who reviews the submissions?